 • Water change: 20% per 7-10 days

-Since Neocaridina Shrimp are tiny and they may find their food in the surroundings, you do not need to feed them frequently.
+Since Neocaridina Shrimp are tiny, and they may find their food in the surroundings, you do not need to feed them frequently.
 Once a day is enough.
 Keep in mind that the quantity should be fed up in a couple of hours.
-If not, you will need to remove the leftovers because it will adversely affect the water’s quality and Shrimp's health.
+If not, you will need to remove the leftovers because they will adversely affect the water’s quality and the shrimp's health.

 Some unsafe “neighbors” include Angel fish, Goldfish, Bettas, Cichlids, Pacu, and Discus.